-If my wife had wanted a work visa, she would have applied for the CAQ and submitted her Canadian work permit application with mine.
-My wife and daughter did not need to apply for any visa beforehand, because they qualified as “reuniting with family”.
+If my wife had wanted a work permit, she would have applied for the CAQ and submitted her Canadian work permit application with mine.
+My wife and daughter did not need to apply for any permit beforehand, because they qualified as “reuniting with family” and were issued a visitor permit on arrival.
 I’ll explain more about that in the next section.

 crossing the border

 We looked into other ways to get our stuff to Montréal, but shipping a small container was >$5000 and even a U-Haul was going to cost ~$3000.
 We decided to buy a cargo carrier for the car instead, and we managed to fit everything except large items (desks, sofas, chairs).
 Then we could use the money we saved on shipping to buy new stuff here.

 I drove our car across the border through the Detroit-Windsor tunnel:

 They tell you online to bring all sorts of documents: proof of vaccinations, marriage certificates, bank statements, inventory of the items I’m bringing, etc. But they didn’t ask me for any of these at the immigration office.
 If I remember right they only asked for the study permit acceptance letter with the barcode, my passport, and my ArriveCan confirmation code.
 They came back ten minutes later with an official study permit document stapled into my passport, and I was good to go.